Skip to main content

 To create a webhook:

-2. In Properties, enter the webhook's properties.
+2. In Properties, enter the webhook's basic properties.

 • In Applications, select the Applications in which you want the webhook to be available.

-3. In Parameters, define the parameters in your webhook that can be populated when a rule is executed.
+3. (Optional) In Parameters, define the parameters in your webhook that can be populated when a rule is executed.
 This allows you to share data from the Rule Engine with the recipient of the webhook.

 • In Param name, type the name of the parameter.